webix-hub/docs/data/desktop/pivot.md

 - **text** - filtering is performed by symbols you type in the text field.
 It supports base **math comparison operators**, so you can type something like "**<** 100", "**>** 2.5" or "**=** 12".
 If there is no operator, a filter will use text match for filtering;
 - **select** - filtering is performed by options that are automatically gathered from the dataset (all unique values of this property).
-For instance, if you choose *Continents*, then all unique continent names from the dataset become options.
+For instance, if you choose *Continents*, all unique continent names from the dataset become options.

 Initialization
 -----------------